 Discover how the Feeling of Knowing (FOK) shapes student learning.
 Practical classroom strategies to help pupils make accurate metacognitive judgements.

 Ready to introduce metacognition in your classroom but not sure where to begin?
-Start with three simple questions you can ask your students during any lesson: "What do you already know about this topic?", "How confident do you feel right now?", and "What's confusing you?"
+Start with three simple questions you can ask your learners during any lesson: "What do you already know about this topic?", "How confident do you feel right now?", and "What's confusing you?"
 These metacognitive prompts immediately get learners thinking about their thinking, transforming them from passive recipients into active learners who can identify their own knowledge gaps.
 The beauty of metacognition lies in its simplicity, you don't need special resources or extensive training to begin seeing results.
 Here's exactly how to weave these powerful techniques into your daily teaching, starting tomorrow.

 1. Learners frequently overestimate their understanding, leading to a "feeling of knowing" that masks actual knowledge gaps.
 This metacognitive illusion, where learners believe they know more than they do, significantly impedes effective learning and self-regulation (Dunlosky et al., 2013).
-Teachers must actively challenge these inaccurate self-assessments to foster genuine comprehension.
+Teachers must actively challenge these inaccurate self-assessments to build genuine comprehension.

 2. Implementing retrieval practice is a powerful antidote to the "feeling of knowing" illusion.
 By actively recalling information, learners receive immediate and accurate feedback on what they truly know versus what they merely recognise, thereby calibrating their metacognitive judgements (Roediger & Karpicke, 2006).
 This process helps learners identify genuine knowledge gaps and directs their future study efforts more effectively.

-3. Explicitly teaching learners to monitor their learning and make accurate metacognitive judgements is crucial for independent learning.
+3. Explicitly teaching learners to monitor their learning and make accurate metacognitive judgements is important for independent learning.
 Developing these skills allows learners to move beyond superficial "feeling of knowing" and accurately assess their comprehension, a cornerstone of self-regulated learning (Flavell, 1979).
 Teachers should integrate regular opportunities for learners to reflect on their confidence and identify areas of confusion.

 4. Teachers must proactively integrate metacognitive prompts and strategies to help learners identify and address their "feeling of knowing" biases.
 Simple questions like "How confident do you feel?" or "What's confusing you?" are powerful tools for formative assessment, enabling learners to articulate their understanding and teachers to respond effectively (Wiliam, 2011).
 This ongoing dialogue transforms learners from passive recipients into active, self-aware learners.